Frequently Asked Questions

 Q: Do your programs align with the Mass.
 Curriculum Frameworks?

 A: Yes!
-ALL of our 15 programs (10 history/ELA programs, 5 science programs) comply with the Mass.
+ALL of our 13 programs (history and science) comply with the Mass.
 Curriculum Frameworks / Common Core.
 Programs are routinely updated to ensure continued compliance with these standards.
 Please contact the Education Department for specific standards met.
+Click here for a full list of available school programs.

 Q: I am interested in two different history programs.
 Are you able to blend them into one program for my students?